alexewerlof/micromustache/README.md

 * micromustache is a bit more forgiving than MustacheJS.
 For example, if the `view` is `null` or `undefined`, MustacheJS throws an exception but micromustache doesn't.
 It just assumes an empty object for the view.
-* also the `customResolver` doesn't exist in MustacheJS but is a powerful little utility that halps some use cases.
+* also the `options` don't exist in MustacheJS but is a powerful little utility that halps some use cases.

 ## `compile(template, customResolver)`